tech-drew/level-up/README.md

 ---

-This project is part of my ongoing Linux learning journey.
+This project is part of my ongoing journey to learn Linux.
 I welcome constructive feedback, ideas, and suggestions that can help me improve and refine **Level-Up**.

-While I’m not currently accepting direct code contributions or pull requests, I appreciate hearing different perspectives and learning from community input.
+At this time, I’m not accepting direct code contributions or pull requests.
+I want this project to reflect my personal growth over time, so code changes from others will be rejected.
+However, I truly appreciate hearing different perspectives and learning from community input.

-If you’d like to share thoughts or recommendations, please:
+If you’d like to share feedback or suggestions, please use the **Discussions tab**:

-- Open an [issue](../../issues) to provide feedback or suggest improvements
-- Or leave a comment in the Discussions tab
+- Leave a comment or suggestion in the [Discussions tab](https://github.com/Always-Growing/level-up/discussions/31) to share your thoughts, ideas, or recommendations.

-Thank you for taking the time to look through this project and for helping me grow through your insights.
+If you're reporting a problem or bug, please open an **Issue**:

+- Open an [issue](../../issues) for any bugs, errors, or technical problems that need attention.

+Thank you for being part of this journey

 ---